ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 Sending these headers over a HTTPS connection (they will be ignored via HTTP) lets the browser remember that this domain wants strict transport security for the next six months (~15768000 seconds).
-The `includeSubDomains` directive enforces TLS connections for every subdomain of your domain and the non-standard `preload` token will be required for the next section.
+The `includeSubDomains` token enforces TLS connections for every subdomain of your domain and the non-standard `preload` token will be required for the next section.

 ## <a name="hsts-preload"></a> HSTS Preload List

-If after deploying TLS the very first connection of a visitor is a genuine one we are fine.
+If after deploying TLS the very first connection of a visitor is genuine we are fine.
 Your server will send the HSTS header over TLS and the visitor's browser remembers to use TLS in the future.
 The very first connection and every connection after the HSTS header expires however are still vulnerable to a {M,W}ITM attack.

 To prevent this Firefox and Chrome share a
 [HSTS Preload List](https://chromium.googlesource.com/chromium/src/net/+/master/http/transport_security_state_static.json)
-that basically includes HSTS headers for all pages that would send that header when visiting anyway.
+that basically includes HSTS headers for all sites that would send that header when visiting anyway.
 So before connecting to a host Firefox and Chrome check whether that domain is in the list and if so would not even try using an insecure HTTP connection.